-17.04.780 - Multifamily residential.
+17.04.780 Multi-family residential.

-"Multifamily residential" is a structure or structures located on one lot and containing five or more total dwelling units in any vertical or horizontal arrangement.
+"Multi-family residential" is a structure or structures located on one lot and containing five or more total dwelling units in any vertical or horizontal arrangement.
 Individual units do not have to be structurally attached.
-Multifamily developments, known as apartments and condominiums, may include structures that are similar in form to townhouses, cluster housing, duplexes, or single-family dwellings.
+Multi-family developments, known as apartments and condominiums, may include structures that are similar in form to townhouses, cottage clusters, duplexes, triplexes, quadplexes or single-family dwellings.

-17.04.785 - Native vegetation.
+17.04.785 Native vegetation.